 Jacques-Alexandre Genet is a well-respected litigator who advises clients on international enforcement, asset tracing and interim measures on a regular basis.

 Jacques-Alexandre Genet has a wealth of expertise in all aspects of enforcement against sovereign states, including a thorough practical understanding of the law of immunities in key jurisdictions, and of international sanctions.
 He has advised international clients, including creditor hedge funds, corporations and individuals in the enforcement of awards and judgments across many civil and common law jurisdictions.

 Jacques-Alexandre is also active in fraud cases, where he provides guidance to clients in post-fraud recovery situations.
 He works with Archipel’s network of local counsel, advisers, consultants and asset tracers to ensure multi-jurisdictional, coordinated recovery of assets.
 He is a member of ICC FraudNet, the world’s leading asset recovery legal network.

-Jacques-Alexandre has degrees in French and US/English business laws (University of Paris X Nanterre), and in economics and finance (Sciences Po).
+Jacques-Alexandre has degrees in French and US/English business law (University of Paris X Nanterre); and economics and finance (Sciences Po).
 He is a former lecturer at the Sorbonne and a frequent speaker on international enforcement, asset tracing and recovery.